Kirazul/Cozify/README.md

 - YumaAPI for providing the anime data API
 - HiAnime.to as the data source
-- megaplay.buzz for video streaming infrastructure
+- Deno Deploy for backend hosting